ruffle-rs/ruffle/README.md

 Ruffle is in the proof-of-concept stage and can currently run early Flash animations and games.
 Basic ActionScript 1.0/2.0 support is in place and improving; ActionScript 3.0 support is forthcoming.
 For more info, read the [project roadmap](https://github.com/ruffle-rs/ruffle/wiki/Roadmap).

-## Nightly builds
+## Using Ruffle

+The easiest way to try out Ruffle is to visit the [web demo page](https://ruffle.rs/demo/), then click the "Browse..." button to load an SWF file of your choice.

-[Nightly builds](https://github.com/ruffle-rs/ruffle/releases) of Ruffle are available for desktop and web platforms including the browser extension.
+[Nightly builds](https://ruffle.rs/#releases) of Ruffle are available for desktop and web platforms including the browser extension.

 Windows desktop builds require the x64 [2015-2019 Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

+For more detailed instructions, see our [wiki page](https://github.com/ruffle-rs/ruffle/wiki/Using-Ruffle).

 ## Building from source